Emma Lahana: Career

-Lahana played Erin Kingston, a supporting role on the New Zealand TV drama Shortland Street, and also appeared on Street Legal.
-She also portrayed Fiona in Disney's You Wish!.
-In 2004, Lahana starred as Kira Ford, the Yellow Power Ranger, on Power Rangers Dino Thunder.
-For this series, she recorded the songs "Patiently", "Freak You Out", "I'm Over You", "Just a Little", and "True Love" (Ft.
-Morgan Fairhead).
+Lahana earned her first credited role when playing Erin Kingston, a supporting role on the New Zealand TV drama Shortland Street.
+She later portrayed Fiona in the Disney Channel original movie You Wish!.
+In 2004, Lahana starred in Power Rangers: Dino Thunder as Kira Ford, the Yellow Dino Ranger.
+She recorded multiple songs for the series, including "Patiently" and "Freak You Out".
+She later reprised this role in episodes of Power Rangers: SPD and Power Rangers: Operation Overdrive.

-Lahana began her music career after joining BMI in 2005, although she later quit the industry.
+Lahana began her music career after joining BMI in 2005, although she later quit the industry due to sexual harassment.

-Lahana appeared in an episode of the fourth season of Stargate Atlantis, "Outcast" (S04E15), and as the waitress abducted by a serial killer on a third-season episode of Psych.
+Lahana appeared in the 15th episode of the fourth season of Stargate Atlantis, "Outcast", and as the waitress abducted by a serial killer on a third-season episode of Psych.
 Lahana appeared in the films Alien Agent (2007) and the true-crime thriller Dear Mr. Gacy (2010), in the latter of which she played the girlfriend of Jason Moss.
 In 2010, she played the role of Beth in the television miniseries Seven Deadly Sins.

 Lahana played a recurring character on the TV series Hellcats, starring Aly Michalka and Ashley Tisdale.
 She appeared in the music video for Drew Seeley's single "How a Heart Breaks".
 In 2012, she appeared in the television movie Big Time Movie (2012).
 In 2013, Lahana was cast in the recurring role of Jennifer Mason on the Syfy drama series, Haven.

-In 2018, Lahana was cast as a series regular in the Freeform television series Marvel's Cloak & Dagger, where she played New Orleans police detective Brigid O'Reilly for two seasons from 2018 to 2019.
+In 2018, Lahana was cast as a series regular in the Freeform television series Cloak & Dagger, where she played New Orleans police detective Brigid O'Reilly for two seasons from 2018 to 2019.